Yvonne de Gaulle

 Yvonne and Charles were married on 6 April 1921.
 She is known for the quote, "The presidency is temporary—but the family is permanent."
 She and her husband narrowly escaped an assassination attempt on 22 August 1962, when their Citroën DS was targeted by machine gun fire arranged by Jean Bastien-Thiry at the Petit-Clamart.

 Like her husband, Yvonne de Gaulle was a conservative Catholic, and campaigned against prostitution, the sale of pornography in newsstands, and the televised display of nudity and sex, which was echoed in her famous nickname, Tante Yvonne (“Auntie Yvonne”).
 Later, she unsuccessfully tried to persuade de Gaulle to outlaw miniskirts in France.

-Yvonne was reputed to be very discreet; as such, despite numerous appearances, she never gave any radio or televised interviews, and the broader public never learned the sound of her voice.
+As first lady of France, Yvonne de Gaulle was reputed to be very discreet; as such, despite numerous appearances, she never gave any radio or televised interviews, and the broader public never learned the sound of her voice.

 Biography

 Origins

 Yvonne Vendroux came from a family of Calais industrialists with Burgundian roots.
-The family name actually originated in The Netherlands, changed from the Dutch "Van Droeg" when the family emigrated during the era of William of Orange (also known as William III of England).
+The family name actually originated in The Netherlands, changed from the Dutch Van Droeg when the family emigrated during the era of William of Orange (William III of England).
 William had decided to flood the fields during the 17th century to push back against the advance of troops from King Louis XIV.
-Yvonne's ancestor then married a Calasienne during the French Revolution.
+Yvonne's ancestor then married a Calaisienne during the French Revolution.

-Her father, Jacques, was the president of the Council of Administration of Biscuitry, while her mother, Marguerite (née Forest), came from a family in Ardennes, and became the sixth woman in France to obtain a driver's license.
-She was the granddaughter of Alfred Corneau, industriel de Charleville-Mézières.
+Her father, Jacques, was the chairman of the board of directors of a biscuit company, and her mother, Marguerite (née Forest), came from a family in the Ardennes, and became the fourth (some say sixth) woman in France to obtain a driving licence.
+She was the granddaughter of Alfred Corneau, an industrialist from Charleville-Mézières.
 The Vendroux family spent their summers in the chateau in Notre-Dame de Sept-Fontaines abbey, in the Ardennes.

 Her eldest brother, Jacques Vendroux, (born 1897) became deputy and mayor of Calais.
-Her younger brother, Jean (born 1901) married Madeleine Schallier (1907-2000), fathered seven children, and died in an auto accident in 1956.
+Her younger brother, Jean (born 1901), married Madeleine Schallier (1907-2000), fathered seven children and died in an auto accident in 1956.

-Her sister Suzanne Vendroux (February 28 1905 in Calais - 27 December 1980 in Worthing, England) married Jean Rerolle (July 12 1897 in Châteauroux - 23 March 1978, Neuilly-sur-Seine) on 5 March 1934 in Fagnon.
+Her sister Suzanne Vendroux (February 28, 1905, in Calais - 27 December 1980 in Worthing, England) married Jean Rerolle (July 12, 1897, in Châteauroux - 23 March 1978, Neuilly-sur-Seine) on 5 March 1934 in Fagnon.
 They had two children, Jacques-Henri (21 January 1935, 17th arrondissement, Paris) and Marguerite-Marie.

 Education

-Yvonne's parents provided her with a strict education in keeping with their elevated social status and the nature of the era.
+Yvonne's parents provided her with a strict education in keeping with their elevated social status and the customs of the era.